Thoughts that made me feel insecure

 .

-These moments of rejuvenation can enhance focus and productivity.
+These small moments can boost your focus and get more done.

 .